 One of Romania’s most wonderful, most luxurious, and most popular mountain resort during the winter season is Poiana Brașov.
-Despite its location – placed deep in the Carpathian mountains – it’s in fact within easy reach of the beautiful major city of Brașov and, also, of Bucharest.
+Despite its location – located deep in the Carpathian mountains – it’s in fact within easy reach from the beautiful major city of Brașov and, also, from Bucharest.

 The capital city is approximately 2.5 hours of driving from the resort.
 So, if you are planning a weekend trip to Poiana Brașov, here we are describing which is the best way to get to the resort if you’re departing from Bucharest, how long it would take, which are some of the best places to stay, and activities you can do during your stay there.
 Hope our below guide to Poiana Brașov will be of best use for you.